ljdcode/ctescore/README.md

 # CTE-score
 Java code of CTE-score (Implement based on Banjo)<br>
+For more details refer to The manual of the CTE.jart.pdf <br>

 Run:<br>
 java -jar CTE.jar F:\\CTE\\sim1.txt 5 200 50 10 <br>